TakayoshiKochi/tabindex-focus-navigation-explainer/README.md

 - Mar.
 19, 2015 Clarification about HTML attribute and DOM property reflection, renamed isTabStop to tabStop.
 Added a limitation about explaining <a> with custom element + tabStop.
 - Jun.
 1, 2015 Major update to replace tabStop with delegatesFocus.
 Now it can be specified for shadow roots only, via createShadowRoot()’s parameter. tabindex="-1" on shadow host is now defined to skip all the subtree.
 - Jun.
 17, 2015 Added ShadowRoot.setForceFocusable() to toggle shadow root’s focusable programattically.
+- Jun.
+19, 2015 Moved to GitHub, converted to markdown format.